 - When the oil gets hot, gently add the gizzards and let fry till crispy.

-- Take out when done.
+- Take out when done and place on paper towels.

 - In a smaller pan, add ½ cup from the same frying oil and add chopped onions.